MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/fine-tuning.md

 ### Direct preference optimization dataset format

-Direct proference optimization files have a different format than supervised fine-tuning.
+Direct preference optimization files have a different format than supervised fine-tuning.
 Customers provide a "conversation" containing the system message and the initial user message, and then "completions" with paired preference data.
 Users can only provide two completions.

 Three top-level fields: `input`, `preferred_output` and `non_preferred_output`